Click here to read the welcome back letter from Principal Danyelle Ramsey.

 If you experience any issues with the login process please contact firstname.lastname@example.org

-- Once you are logged into your parent account please see instructions on How to Add or Remove Arrival & Dismissal Changes her
+- Once you are logged into your parent account please see instructions on How to Add or Remove Arrival & Dismissal Changes here.

 Cardinal Day: Periods 1, 2, 3, 4

-DLD: Digital Learning Day- follows the daily class schedule but learning is asynchronous
+DLD: Digital Learning Day- follows the daily class schedule but learning is asynchronous.
+The building is closed to students.

 Asynchronous: Class interactions happen via CANVAS without real-time interaction.
 Students engage in class materials and complete work at their own pace, typically within a given timeframe, often using discussion boards to drive peer-to-peer engagement.